ColeWebster/ColeWebster/README.md

 ### Hi there 👋
  - 🔭 I’m currently working on reviewing JavaScript and its fundamentals
- - 🤔 I’m looking for help with React, Angular and databases.
+ - 🤔 I’m looking for help with React.
  - 📫 How to reach me: [Twitter](https://twitter.com/Coding_CW)
 - I recently completed the full stack web development bootcamp via UCF.